kiznit/rainbow-os/boot/efi/README.md

 of course it does.
 So you have to make sure you keep the boot services memory around while calling SetVirtualAddressMap().

-This is why we map EfiBootServicesCode / EfiBootServicesData to MemoryType_Bootloader in our efi bootloader.
-This way we are sure we won't be re-using this memory until we are ready to reclaim all bootloader memory.

 3) Continuous runtime services memory must be allocated continuously
 --------------------------------------------------------------------

-If the memory map returned by the firmware contains multiple descriptors containing continuous memory for run time services, they must be mapped continuously into virtual memory.
+If the memory map returned by the firmware contains multiple descriptors containing continuous memory for runtime services, they must be mapped continuously into virtual memory.
 In theory this isn't required, but of course some firmware do it wrong.